 - Managing multiple clouds requires careful choice, architecture planning (TechRepublic)

-When is AWS Lambda happening?
+When was AWS Lambda launched?

 AWS Lambda was launched in November 2014 at the annual AWS re:Invent conference.
 Real-world deployments have increased recently as developers become more familiar with the platform.
 Amazon touts VidRoll, Localytics, MLB Advanced Media, The Washington Post, and Zillow in case studies as early adopters of AWS Lambda.